 Heat olive oil in a second skillet and divide the content of the first skillet up in both.

 Pour the batter into the two skillets and bake the potato omelettes at medium heat for about five minutes.

 Open pomegranate in a big bowl carefully by cutting the peel slightly around the fruit and then pulling the two halves apart with your thumb.
 Hold face down into the bowl and slowly turn inside out.
 When the seeds start falling, help a little with your fingers.
 You can also help by tapping on the peel with a spoon.

-Fold omelettes, put the spinach leaves and pomegranate seeds in and serve with sour cream.
+Fold potato omelettes, put the spinach leaves and pomegranate seeds in and serve with sour cream, salt and pepper.

 You might also like